 THE 9 SHAPES OF HARMONY

 This upcoming book presents a new, hands-on approach to jazz harmony based on nine simple fingerboard shapes.
 It uses a special system of chord diagrams, and thus no music reading skills are necessary.
-Although much of the material covered is quite advanced, the simplest exercises are accessible to anyone who has mastered the basic open-string chords.
+Although much of the material covered is quite advanced, the book can be used by anyone who has mastered the basic open-string chords.

 The 9 Shapes of Harmony

-Behind this new approach to jazz harmony is a very simple idea: begin with nine basic fingerboard shapes and use them to explain everything else.
+Behind this new approach to jazz harmony is a very simple idea: take nine basic fingerboard shapes and use them to explain everything else.
 “Advanced harmony” is usually associated with music theory classrooms and textbooks, with abstract learning.
-While the “school” approach helps us understand harmony, it often doesn’t meet the needs of the instrumental musician.
-Working with notation on paper makes some things clearer, but others become more confusing.
-Here the guitar offers a unique opportunity: right there in your hands, you have a powerful tool for visualizing chords and progressions as you play and hear them.
+While the “school” approach helps us understand harmony, it often doesn’t meet our needs as guitar players.
+Working from notation on paper makes some things clearer, but many others become more confusing.
+Here our instrument offers a unique opportunity: right there in your hands, you have a powerful tool for visualizing chords and progressions as you play and hear them.
 Harmony can be grasped, not only mentally, but also with the fingers.

-When faced with more challenging harmonies, we tend to think that our intuition is no longer much help, and that the intricacies of jazz can only be mastered by understanding the theory and then applying it to our playing.
+When faced with challenging harmony, we assume our intuition won’t help much anymore, and that complex chords can only be mastered by understanding music theory and then applying it to our playing.
 The problem here is that the theory is much more complicated than the music itself.
-Still, the music is complicated enough that the seat-of-the-pants approach we used for those three-chord songs won’t work anymore.
-And so we tend to rely on a few pre-learned patterns to get through complex chord progressions.
-This approach works, but it doesn’t get you inside the music, and even non-musicians are likely to hear that after a few tunes.
+When listening, we sense that this is true, but in our playing we feel trapped in a few pre-learned patterns.
 What amazes me the most about the greatest musicians I've worked with is the amount of intuition and freedom in their playing, regardless of harmonic complexity.
-The 9 Shapes concept has helped me in following these players and developing my own intuitive sense of harmony...